pyrocms/pyrocms-docs/content/plugins/streams/entry-form.md

 			<td>
 				current url</td>
 			<td>
-				Where to return to when the form action is done.
-Use -id- to designate the insert id for when using the new mode.</td>
+				Where to redirect to to when the form action is done.
+Use -id- to designate the insert id for when using the new mode.
+This will set a flash success/error message and redirect, so make sure the page you redirect to does not have a redirect itself, otherwise the flash message wil be lost between the two redirects.</td>
 		</tr>
 		<tr>
 			<td>error_start</td>